Credit card processing can be expensive for merchants in every industry, especially for businesses operating on tight margins.

 Basically, you’re giving customers an incentive to save some money by paying with cash.

 In doing so, you’re taking the credit card processor out of the transaction, and eliminating credit card merchant fees.
-However, most cash discounts are offered at a higher percentage than what the credit card would be.
-The majority of cash discount programs start at 5% and even go as high as 10%.
+However, some cash discounts are offered at a higher percentage than what the credit card would be.
+I’ve seen some cash discount programs start at 5% and even go as high as 10%.

 So are you saving money with a cash discount program?
 Yes and no. You’re saving money on credit card processing, but the cost of the sale will be less.
-However, you’ll have the money immediately and won’t have to worry about payment processing funds on hold
+However, you’ll have the money immediately and won’t have to worry about funding from your processor.

 What’s the Difference Between Surcharging and Cash Discounts?